top of page

 Homes sold as is often come with surprises uncovered during inspections.
 Buyers may request repairs or credits after the inspection report, even if you initially said you would not make any fixes.
 This can lead to renegotiations, delays, or even canceled deals.

-If you are a home seller who wants a smooth transaction, selling as is can increase the risk of the deal falling apart, costing you time and money.
+If you want a smooth transaction, selling as is can increase the risk of the deal falling apart.
+This can cost you time and money.

 4. Disclosure Requirements Still Apply